Skoda's improved third generation Octavia estate offers all-wheel drive without recourse to a large song & dance. Jonathan Crouch takes a look.

 Cost of Ownership

 There has to be some bad news regarding the Octavia 4x4 and it's the fact that model for model, this variant is around 10mpg thirstier than its front-wheel drive counterparts.
 That's a clear efficiency deficit but it's worth putting that into perspective.
-The 1.6-litre TDI version will still return a combined fuel economy figure of 60.1mpg and the 2.0-litre TDI 57.6mpg, so they're probably not going to know how you like your coffee at your local filling station.
-Emissions are kept well in check too, with both engines registering 122g/km.
-Compare that to the 49.6mpg and 149g/km you'd get with a pricier rival like a Subaru Legacy Tourer 2.0D and you'll appreciate how efficient these Skoda models are.
-The brand's engineers have achieved significant improvements in the Octavia's consumption and emission figures thanks to advanced petrol and diesel engines, a low drag coefficient and reduced vehicle weight.
-Despite its increased size and better quality interior, this third generation Octavia is up to 102kg lighter than its predecessor.
-It sounds impossible but this has been achieved thanks to resolute lightweight engineering, a progressive body design, utilisation of high- and ultra-tensile steel and a careful selection of materials.
+The 2.0 TDI engine will still return a combined fuel economy figure of 60.1mpg, so they're probably not going to know how you like your coffee at your local filling station.
+Emissions are kept well in check too, registering 126g/km.
+Compare that to the 47.9mpg and 148g/km you'd get with a close rival like a Subaru Legacy Tourer 2.0D and you'll appreciate how efficient this Skoda model is.
+The brand's engineers have achieved significant improvements in the Octavia's consumption and emission figures thanks to advanced diesel engine design, a low drag coefficient and relatively low vehicle weight.
+The latter is down to lightweight engineering, a progressive body design, utilisation of high and ultra-tensile steel and a careful selection of materials.
 Residuals are reasonable, plus there's the usual three year / 60,000 mile warranty.
 And there's the choice between fixed or flexible servicing regimes, depending on whether your annual mileage is short or long.

-There's no such thing as the perfect 'one size fits all' car but when it comes to consistently scoring high marks across a variety of disciplines, it's hard to do much better than the Skoda Octavia 4x4 Estate, especially if you choose the 2.0-litre diesel engine over the rather underwhelming 1.6-litre unit.
+There's no such thing as the perfect 'one size fits all' car but when it comes to consistently scoring high marks across a variety of disciplines, it's hard to do much better than the Skoda Octavia 4x4 Estate.
 It does quite a few things brilliantly and even the weakest parts of its dynamic repertoire rarely fall below the 'better than average' level.
 It's a quite consummate all-rounder and given the string of rather horrible winters we've endured, it's a safe bet that the all-wheel drive versions of cars like the Octavia Estate will be commanding bigger shares of the sales mix.
-It's worth reiterating how much this car has changed from its predecessor.
-It's now a genuinely sizeable thing, yet economy and emissions are better than ever.
+These days, it's a genuinely sizeable thing, yet economy and emissions are better than ever.
 There's a certain joy in the possibilities that this much utility promises.
 Cars should be enablers and few, if any, offer quite the blend of talents of the Skoda Octavia 4x4.
 Consider us sold.